Operationalizing the new lease standard has been saved

 - Enhanced disclosure requirements

-- Financial ratios may change with potential impacts to debt covenants or other guarantees
+- Financial ratios may change with potential impacts to debt covenants or guarantees

 - Impact of limited resources and ongoing business needs on timeline for adoption